-2173.05(u) Trademarks or Trade Names in a Claim [R-11.2013]
+2173.05(u) Trademarks or Trade Names in a Claim [R-07.2022]

 The presence of a trademark or trade name in a claim is not, per se, improper under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, but the claim should be carefully analyzed to determine how the mark or name is used in the claim.
-It is important to recognize that a trademark or trade name is used to identify a source of goods, and not the goods themselves.
-Thus a trademark or trade name does not identify or describe the goods associated with the trademark or trade name.
+It is important to recognize that a trademark or trade name is used to identify a source of goods, and is not the name of the goods themselves.
+Thus a trademark or trade name does not define or describe the goods associated with the trademark or trade name.
 See definitions of trademark and trade name in MPEP § 608.01(v).

 If a trademark or trade name appears in a claim and is not intended as a limitation in the claim, the question of why it is in the claim should be addressed.
 If its presence in the claim causes confusion as to the scope of the claim, then the claim should be rejected under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph.